 Day 7 - Pamukkale - Ephesus - Selçuk

-- After breakfast you will make an early start for a drive of about four hours to Selçuk, which will be your base for visiting Ephesus - one of the best-preserved classical cities in the eastern Mediterranean, and a great example of Roman architecture.
+- After breakfast you will make an early start for Selçuk (approx. 2.5 hours drive), which will be your base for visiting Ephesus - one of the best-preserved classical cities in the eastern Mediterranean, and a great example of Roman architecture.

 - You will drive to Ephesus, possibly the greatest Greco-Roman site in the world and definitely a highlight of your trip!
 Always an important religious centre, Ephesus was founded by Ionian Greeks in the 11th century BC and flourished under Roman rule.

 - The Greeks replaced the cult of the Anatolian fertility goddess Cybele with Artemis and built a fabulous temple in her honour.
 With the arrival of the Romans, it became the Temple of Diana and was one of the original seven wonders of the ancient world.

 - You will visit the vast amphitheatre, walk the marble street once trodden by Cleopatra and Mark Antony, and marvel at the gymnasium, baths and wonderfully restored Library of Celsus.